 The areas where they will suffer from hair loss in particular are on their neck, around the rib cage or hip area, or the perineum.
 Your dog might also pant frequently, or they will have a much more increased appetite than usual, or they might even look pot-bellied.

-This disease is more common in senior dogs, this tends to be when dogs reach eight years old and above.
-Cushing’s disease in dogs can be caused by one of the following: a tumor residing on the pituitary gland (at the base of the brain), a tumor on the adrenal gland or by an overuse of steroid medications.
+This disease is more common in senior dogs.
+Cushing’s disease in dogs can be caused by one of the following: a tumor residing on the pituitary gland (at the base of the brain), a tumor on the adrenal gland, or by an overuse of steroid medications.

 It is important to note that Cushing’s disease can be difficult to diagnose in dogs, in fact it requires a lot of complex tests to be able to do this.

-If your dog has an adrenal tumor then your vet would want to run tests on your dog just to confirm if the tumor is benign or cancerous.
+If your dog has an adrenal tumor, your vet will liekly want to run tests on your dog just to confirm if the tumor is benign or cancerous.
 Surgery to remove an adrenal tumor could be an option for your dog.